viktorzetterstrom/notes/README.md

 Currently it has the following commands:

-* --help: See list of commands
+- help: See list of commands
-* open: Open notes file
+- open: Open notes file
-* write "note": Write note to file
+- write "note": Write note to file
+- configure: Configure the application

 To use this project right now you probably have to jump through some hoops, but the idea is to build it configurable with regards to file and editor.